 2. Light Manufacturing Buildings

 Light manufacturing buildings, unlike heavy manufacturing buildings, are used by businesses that assemble small goods and materials.
 For example, electronics manufacturers, toy companies, textile production, and furniture companies.
+These industrial buildings are smaller in size and lighter than heavy manufacturing buildings.

 B. Storage and Distribution Buildings

-As the name suggests, storage/warehouse and distribution buildings serve the purpose of storage and transportation of goods from a centralized location to end consumers.
+As the name suggests, storage/warehouse and distribution centers serve the purpose of storage and transportation of goods from a centralized location to end consumers.
 These goods can be raw and packaged materials across sectors such as agriculture, manufacturing, healthcare, food and beverages, etc. These industrial building types benefit manufacturers, exporters, importers, people involved in wholesale business and transport, etc.

 Warehouse properties are classified into six categories – general warehouse, cold storage, hazardous material warehouse, specialized warehouse, distribution warehouse, and trick terminals.